MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-deployment.md

 > [!TIP]
 > To allow name resolution between the data management landing zone and the data landing zones, use the same private DNS zones located inside `{prefix}-global-dns` resource group inside the data management landing zone.

-For more information related to data management and analytics scenario networking and name resolution, see [Data management and analytics scenario networking](../eslz-network-topology-and-connectivity.md)
+For more information related to cloud scale analytics networking and name resolution, see [Data management and analytics scenario networking](../eslz-network-topology-and-connectivity.md)

 ## Manage authentication for data sources in Azure Purview